Bertha Southey Brammall: Early life and education

-Bertha Southey Brammall was born in Hamilton-on-Forth, Tasmania in 1878, one of twelve children of the Rev. Henry White Adams, school teacher and Katherine Adams (née Southey).
+Bertha Southey Adams was born in Hamilton-on-Forth, Tasmania on 10 December 1877, one of twelve children of the Rev. Henry White Adams, school teacher and Katherine Adams (née Southey).
 The family residence, "Westleigh", was built for Edward J. Beecroft and is today an important historical house in the Ulverstone district.
 Bertha attended the Forth State School, where her nascent literary talents soon become evident, winning her a number of school artistic and writing prizes.

 Career

-Her writing career commenced at the age of 16 with the publication of her first novel, Dusky Dell, in 1898.
+Her writing career commenced at the age of 18 with the publication of Mate and Moses, a story for children, serialised in the Launceston Examiner from 23 May 1896.
+A second serial, Fulath, The Fool of the Shadowy Valley, was published the following year by the same newspaper.

+Her first novel, Dusky Dell, was published in 1898.
 Set in northern Tasmania, it tells the story of an orphan taken in by a large family, where she is harshly treated before being rescued by her long-lost parent.
-Brammall's only full-length novel, The Mystery of Four Corners, was published in serial form in the Weekly Courier in 1918.
+Brammall's only full-length novel, The Mystery of Four Corners, was published in serial form in the Weekly Courier in 1923.

 Her most productive period as a poet was between the years 1896 and 1907, when many of her poems were published in the Tasmanian Mail, including a number of patriotic Tasmanian poems such as "Tasmania's Soldiers: The Men Who Went and the Women Who Sent them", "Tasmania's Tribute (Our Great National Triumph Song)" and "How the Tasmanians Enthused on Hearing of the Relief of Ladysmith in Hobart, Thursday Night".
 These poems firmly established her reputation as Tasmanian's national poet.
 One of her better known poems, "Hinkler in Italy", appeared in The Bulletin in 1933.
 It commences with the following lines: